 - To develop skills that will positively enhance personal, community and global health and wellness.

-- To cultivate awareness of the interconnection between body, mind, spirit and community in order to affect attitudinal change regarding health and wellness.
+- To cultivate awareness of the interconnection between body, mind, spirit and relationships of all types in order to affect attitudinal change regarding health and wellness.

 - To ensure that students have the ability to apply the knowledge, skills and awareness of holistic health and wellness in their personal and professional lives.